 Examinations will be conducted with personal presence and in digital form.

-On-campus examinations will be conducted in compliance with the relevant rules for protecting against infection and for occupational safety.
+*Update* In-person examinations will be held, after obtaining approval, in compliance with the relevant rules for protecting against infection and for occupational safety.
 A hygiene plan and risk assessment will be available in each case.

 The faculty or the persons responsible for the examination shall guarantee the compliance with applicable infection protection rules, compulsory documentation and respect for the requirements of the Coronavirus Ordinance.

 Digital examinations may be conducted in the winter semester, on the basis of the Supplementary Examination Regulations of Heidelberg University (available in German).